-If you want to manage individual locations, we recommend the free registration, which allows you to store and manage up to 50 locations as favorites, so you can find your favorite locations at any time, modify and print them as a list.
+If you want to manage individual locations, we recommend the free registration, which allows you to store and manage up to 50 locations as favourites, so you can find your favourite locations at any time, modify and print them as a list.

 We provide the opportunity to rename location names or coordinates individually.
-So you can entitle coordinates for a specific location without name (e.g. location is located in the sea).
+So you can title coordinates for a specific location without a name (e.g. when the location is in the sea).

-Now the location or coordinates are added to your location favorites, which you can edit and manage at mymeteoblue.
+Now the location or coordinates are added to your location favourites, which you can edit and manage at your account overview.

-In order to change location namens, click on the pen and a window opens where you can enter the desired location name.
-Confirm and it will be automatically added to your personal location list.
+In order to change location names, click on the edit button now you can enter the desired location name.
+Click "Save" and it will be automatically added to your personal location list.
 Click "revert" to restore the original name.